jalawson/ulinalg/README.md

 * assignment
 * slicing (the third step argument is not supported)
-* matrix/scaler elementwise arithmatic operations
+* matrix/scaler element wise arithmetic operations
  * Note: __scaler OP matrix__ operations fail under MicroPython as reflected operations are not yet fully supported.
 Operations need to be arranged in a __matrix OP scaler__ form.
 See the __Implementation Notes__ section.
 * transpose